Intern Substitute Certification

 Frequently Asked Questions

-Who is eligible to apply for this certificate?
 Woodring College of Education interns who have successfully completed at least three weeks (15 full days) in the fulltime internship and are ready to assume responsibility for teaching on their own.
 The University Intern Coordinator must have observed the intern enough to provide feedback regarding the intern's performance.